simone-gasparini-94/sudoku_solver/README.md

 `./sudoku file.txt`

-Replace `file.txt` with a valid file.
+Replace `file.txt` with one of the files in the `assets` directory.